 - Keeping a Scorecard.
 People who keep score count the number of minutes it takes for their partner to return a text or call back, and then wait just as long to return the call or text.
 This also includes not leaving voice messages, or acting distant and waiting for your partner to make the first “make-up” move.

 - Acting Hostile.
 Rolling eyes when your partner talks (AKA contempt), looking away for long periods of time, or getting up and leaving the room while the other person is talking (AKA Stonewalling).

 - Threatening to leave.
 I would threaten to end my relationship in hopes that my partner would stop me from leaving and “prove” how much I mattered to her.
 The problem with this tactic is the other person may want to break up and so they may just end it.

 - Trying to Make a Significant Other Jealous.
 This may include talking about someone hitting on you, attending a singles event, or making plans with someone else with the sole intention of making your partner jealous.
-For example, I intentionally missed my partner’s soccer game and made up a story about walking around with a woman I met in a coffee shop.
-This made my partner sick to her stomach and when I saw her reaction, I first thought, now you know what it feels like, and then as she started getting physically sick I felt disgusted with myself.
+For example, once I intentionally missed my partner’s soccer game.
+Then I made up a story about walking around with a woman I met in a coffee shop.
+This made my partner sick to her stomach.
+When I saw her reaction, I first thought, now you know what it feels like.
+And then as she started getting physically sick I felt disgusted with myself.

 - Exaggerating the Problem and your distress, even unconsciously, to gain your partner’s attention.

 - Behaving in Childish and Excessively Needy Ways to emphasize your vulnerabilities, helplessness, and dependence, in hopes of receiving support and care.